 The amount of time required to manage an SMSF differs from person to person.
 For instance, some trustees enjoy buying and selling shares, which requires frequent monitoring of the share market.
 Other trustees prefer to invest in assets that do not require such close attention, like investment properties.
-And remember, this office can always help you with the administrative tasks like record keeping, tax and either conducting or providing guidance regarding the fund’s annual audit.
+And remember, this office can always help you with administrative tasks like record keeping, tax and either conducting or providing guidance regarding the fund’s annual audit.

 Understand the risks and laws

-Last but not least, think carefully about your investment options and how you plan to manage the associated risks.
+Finally, think carefully about your investment options and how you plan to manage the associated risks.